sandreae/klangkeller-website/content/s10c/signup.md

 ///////////////////////

+COVID 19

+COVID 19: We're limiting capacity to 30 people which is the recommended capacity following COVID-19 recommendations.
+It's not necessary to reserve a ticket, but if you know you want to come please send us an email (address below) so we have an idea of numbers.
+The space will be well ventilated throughout and if you are comfortable wearing a mask please do so.

+///////////////////////

 SIGNUP INFO

 click the link on the slot you would like to sign-up for and then fill in the form, once you click save your performance will be directly listed in the program ;-) you can signup with a group or solo, it's entirely up to you.